-- 7. For each address pair, compute - Link speed of the pair = min(link speed of local interface, link speed of remote interface) - RSS capable = RSS capable of local interface and RSS capable of remote interface - 8.
+- 3. If there is one or more multiple link-local addresses (suppose there are Y such interfaces), select local interfaces which have only link-local addresses (suppose there are X such local interfaces). - 4.
+Build a destination address list, include all server non-link-local addresses and XY server link-local addresses. - 5.
+For each RDMA capable address pair, duplicate the address pair, one for RDMA and one for Direct TCP. - 6.
+Sort address pairs by which address pair is best suited for connection between client and server. - 7.
+For each address pair, compute - Link speed of the pair = min(link speed of local interface, link speed of remote interface) - RSS capable = RSS capable of local interface and RSS capable of remote interface - 8.
 If there are RDMA capable address pairs, select them. - Otherwise if there are RSS capable address pairs, select them. - Otherwise select remaining address pairs. - 9.
 Select the pairs with the highest link speed from the selected address pairs. - 10.
 Select local/remote address pairs so that all eligible local/remote interfaces are used and the connections are distributed among local and remote interfaces. - 11.
-By default, Windows clients create four connections per RSS-capable address pair or two connections per RDMA-capable address pair or only a single connection when the address pair is neither RSS-capable nor RDMA-capable. - <192> Section 3.2.5.14.11: By default, Windows 8 and later will try to establish alternate channels if Connection.OutstandingRequests exceeds 8.
-By default, Windows Server 2012 operating system and later will try to establish alternate channels if Connection.OutstandingRequests exceeds 1. - <193> Section 3.2.5.18: Windows 8 operating system and later and Windows Server 2012 operating system and later replay the SetInfo operation up to three times or until all of the channels in the session are disconnected. - <194> Section 3.2.5.19.2: Windows clients do not send a Lease Break Acknowledgement when they have an outstanding SMB2 CREATE Request on the same File. - <195> Section 3.2.6.1: Windows clients use a default time-out of 60 seconds. - <196> Section 3.2.6.1: Windows-based clients return a STATUS_CONNECTION_DISCONNECTED error code to the calling application. - <197> Section 3.2.6.1: The Windows-based clients will disconnect the connection. - \leq 198> Section 3.2.7.1: When the reestablishment of the durable handle fails with a network error, Windows clients retry the reestablishment three times. - \leq 199> Section 3.3.1.1: Windows-based servers will limit the maximum range of sequence numbers.
+By default, Windows clients create four connections per RSS-capable address pair or two connections per RDMA-capable address pair or only a single connection when the address pair is neither RSS-capable nor RDMA-capable. - <196> Section 3.2.5.14.11: By default, Windows 8 and later will try to establish alternate channels if Connection.OutstandingRequests exceeds 8.
+By default, Windows Server 2012 operating system and later will try to establish alternate channels if Connection.OutstandingRequests exceeds 1. - <197> Section 3.2.5.18: Windows 8 operating system and later and Windows Server 2012 operating system and later replay the SetInfo operation up to three times or until all of the channels in the session are disconnected. - <198> Section 3.2.5.19.2: Windows clients do not send a Lease Break Acknowledgement when they have an outstanding SMB2 CREATE Request on the same File. - <199> Section 3.2.6.1: Windows clients use a default time-out of 60 seconds. - <200> Section 3.2.6.1: Windows-based clients return a STATUS_CONNECTION_DISCONNECTED error code to the calling application. - <201> Section 3.2.6.1: The Windows-based clients will disconnect the connection. - <202> Section 3.2.7.1: When the reestablishment of the durable handle fails with a network error, Windows clients retry the reestablishment three times. - <203> Section 3.3.1.1: Windows-based servers will limit the maximum range of sequence numbers.
 If a client has been granted 10 credits, the server will not allow the difference between the smallest available sequence number and the largest available sequence number to exceed 210 = 20.
-Therefore, if the client has sequence number 10 available and does not send it, the server will stop granting credits as the client nears sequence number 30, and eventually will grant no further credits until the client sends sequence number 10. - <200> Section 3.3.1.2: A Windows-based server will grant some portion of the client request based on available resources and the number of credits the client is currently taking advantage of.
-A Windows-based server grants credits based on usage but will attempt to enforce fairness if there are insufficient credits. - <201> Section 3.3.1.2: Windows-based SMB2 servers support a configurable minimum credit limit below which the client is unconditionally granted all credits it requests, and a configurable maximum credit limit above which credits are never granted, as follows:
+Therefore, if the client has sequence number 10 available and does not send it, the server will stop granting credits as the client nears sequence number 30, and eventually will grant no further credits until the client sends sequence number 10.

+<204> Section 3.3.1.2: A Windows-based server will grant some portion of the client request based on available resources and the number of credits the client is currently taking advantage of.
+A Windows-based server grants credits based on usage but will attempt to enforce fairness if there are insufficient credits.

+<205> Section 3.3.1.2: Windows-based SMB2 servers support a configurable minimum credit limit below which the client is unconditionally granted all credits it requests, and a configurable maximum credit limit above which credits are never granted, as follows: